 You may believe that you can fertilize your own trees, and we know many homeowners and landscapers do this.
 However, a basic granular fertilizer that you spread around the base of your tree simply will not have the long-lasting effects of a deep root fertilization treatment that is applied by a certified tree care expert.

-Are your trees in need of a deep root fertilization treatment?
+Do your trees need a deep root fertilization treatment?

-Any tree or shrub that appears to be struggling is a great candidate for a deep root fertilization treatment.
+Any tree or shrub that appears to be struggling is a good candidate for a deep root fertilization treatment.

 Signs of a struggling tree or shrub include:

-- Defoliation – the tree prematurely loses its leaves
+- Defoliation – the tree is losing its leaves

-- Leaves changing their color too early, often appearing “scorched” or showing a yellow-brown discoloration
+- Leaves dropping or changing their color too early, often appearing “scorched” or showing a yellow-brown color

-- General dieback can be seen in the tree canopy – leaves, usually at the top of the tree, begin to die and drop earlier in the fall
+- General dieback in the tree canopy – leaves, twigs, and branches, usually at the top of the tree, begin to die and drop

-What does a deep root fertilization treatment do for your trees and shrubs?
+What are the benefits of deep root fertilization treatment for trees and shrubs?

 To start, this kind of fertilization restores essential nutrients that have been lost during the summer season.
 This allows the tree to absorb and store nutrients for the upcoming winter, increasing the chances of survival.